Mochi: Aligning Pre-training and Inference for Efficient Graph Foundation Models via Meta-Learning: Experiments

 \paragraph{Training cost versus performance.} To evaluate the practical efficiency of each method, we plot training cost (wall-clock hours) against normalized aggregate performance across all tasks.

-We compute a normalized aggregate score per method by averaging its normalized performance across all $k$-shots for node classification, graph classification, and link prediction benchmarks.
+We compute a normalized aggregate score per method by averaging its normalized performance across all $k$-shots for node classification, graph classification, and link prediction benchmarks (metric definition in Appendix~\ref{ap:normalized-aggregate}).
 Figure~\ref{fig:pareto_plot} displays the resulting Pareto plot on a log-scaled cost axis. \modelname{} achieves competitive aggregate performance at a fraction of the training cost of all baselines (0.4 GPU-hours compared to 11--42 hours for alternatives, a $\sim$27$\times$ speedup over the strongest baseline AnyGraph).
 The \modelname{}++ variant, which processes one episode per task type in each optimizer step, yields further performance gains at a modest cost increase (1.28 hours, still $\sim$8.6$\times$ faster than AnyGraph) and remains an order of magnitude cheaper than the next-best method.
-This result underscores a central advantage of our meta-learning-based paradigm: our method avoids the expensive link-prediction pre-training based on negative samples by aligning the pre-training task with the inference procedure, enabling \modelname{}/\modelname{}++ to be more sample efficient.
+This result underscores a key advantage of our meta-learning-based paradigm: our method avoids the expensive link-prediction pre-training based on negative samples by aligning the pre-training task with the inference procedure, enabling \modelname{}/\modelname{}++ to be more sample efficient.

-\paragraph{Head-to-head comparison with AnyGraph.} Since AnyGraph is the strongest baseline, we provide a direct pairwise comparison (Figure~\ref{fig:anygraph_radar}). \modelname{}++ matches or exceeds AnyGraph on all three task-level aggregates.
-This reflects an architectural difference: AnyGraph jointly trains a large encoder across 15 LP source graphs, whereas \modelname{} precomputes frozen SVD and hop-propagation features once per graph and meta-trains a compact GAMLP encoder through the closed-form ridge head.
-Trained on a disjoint multi-task pool (4 NC, 18 LP, 5 GC source graphs; Appendix~\ref{ap:real-world-exp-setup}), \modelname{}++ dominates AnyGraph on aggregate at substantially lower training cost.
+\paragraph{Head-to-head comparison with AnyGraph.} Because AnyGraph is the strongest baseline, we provide a direct pairwise comparison in Figure~\ref{fig:anygraph_radar}. \modelname{}++ leads AnyGraph on NC, remains competitive on GC, and is a close second on LP, where AnyGraph is advantaged by pre-training on 15 LP source graphs.
+This supports our main conclusion: \modelname{}++ achieves the most consistent performance across heterogeneous task families, rather than excelling on one family at the expense of others.
+Moreover, \modelname{} achieves this using a disjoint multi-task pool (4 NC, 15 LP, and 4 GC source graphs; Appendix~\ref{ap:real-world-exp-setup}), with features precomputed once per graph and a meta-training strategy that avoids large-scale negative sampling, yielding substantially lower training cost.